MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/ai-foundry/02-search-skills.md

     }
     ```

-9. Close the **Test/Run** pane and in the **wordcount** function blade, click **Get function URL**.
+1. Close the **Test/Run** pane and in the **wordcount** function blade, click **Get function URL**.
 Then copy the URL for the default key to the clipboard.
 You'll need this in the next procedure.

 ## Add the custom skill to the search solution

 Now you need to include your function as a custom skill in the search solution skillset, and map the results it produces to a field in the index.

-1. In Visual Studio Code, in the **02-search-skill/update-search** folder, open the **update-skillset.json** file.
+1. In the command line pane, run `cd ../update-search` to open the **update-search** folder, then run `code update-skillset.json` to edit the **update-skillset.json** file.
 This contains the JSON definition of a skillset.
-2. Review the skillset definition.
+1. Review the skillset definition.
 It includes the same skills as before, as well as a new **WebApiSkill** skill named **get-top-words**.
-3. Edit the **get-top-words** skill definition to set the **uri** value to the URL for your Azure function (which you copied to the clipboard in the previous procedure), replacing **YOUR-FUNCTION-APP-URL**.
+1. Edit the **get-top-words** skill definition to set the **uri** value to the URL for your Azure function (which you copied to the clipboard in the previous procedure), replacing **YOUR-FUNCTION-APP-URL**.
-4. At the top of the skillset definition, in the **cognitiveServices** element, replace the **YOUR_AI_SERVICES_KEY** placeholder with either of the keys for your Azure AI Services resources.
+1. At the top of the skillset definition, in the **cognitiveServices** element, replace the **YOUR_AI_SERVICES_KEY** placeholder with either of the keys for your Azure AI Services resources.

     *You can find the keys on the **Keys and Endpoint** page for your Azure AI Services resource in the Azure portal.*

-5. Save and close the updated JSON file.
+1. Save and close the updated JSON file.
-6. In the **update-search** folder, open **update-index.json**.
+1. In the command line pane, run `code update-index.json` to open **update-index.json**.
 This file contains the JSON definition for the **margies-custom-index** index, with an additional field named **top_words** at the bottom of the index definition.
-7. Review the JSON for the index, then close the file without making any changes.
+1. Review the JSON for the index, then close the file without making any changes.
-8. In the **update-search** folder, open **update-indexer.json**.
+1. In the command line pane, run `code update-indexer.json` to open **update-indexer.json**.
 This file contains a JSON definition for the **margies-custom-indexer**, with an additional mapping for the **top_words** field.
-9. Review the JSON for the indexer, then close the file without making any changes.
+1. Review the JSON for the indexer, then close the file without making any changes.
-10. In the **update-search** folder, open **update-search.cmd**.
+1. In the command line pane, run `code update-search.sh` to open **update-search.sh**.
 This batch script uses the cURL utility to submit the updated JSON definitions to the REST interface for your Azure AI Search resource.
-11. Replace the **YOUR_SEARCH_URL** and **YOUR_ADMIN_KEY** variable placeholders with the **Url** and one of the **admin keys** for your Azure AI Search resource.
+1. Replace the **YOUR_SEARCH_URL** and **YOUR_ADMIN_KEY** variable placeholders with the **Url** and one of the **admin keys** for your Azure AI Search resource.

     *You can find these values on the **Overview** and **Keys** pages for your Azure AI Search resource in the Azure portal.*

-12. Save the updated batch file.
+1. Save the updated batch file and close the code editor.
-13. Right-click the the **update-search** folder and select **Open in Integrated Terminal**.
-14. In the terminal pane for the **update-search** folder, enter the following command run the batch script.
+1. In the command line pane, enter the following commands to run the batch script:

     ```powershell
-    ./update-search
+    chmod +x ./update-search.sh
+    ./update-search.sh
     ```
 15. When the script completes, in the Azure portal, on the page for your Azure AI Search resource, select the **Indexers** page and wait for the indexing process to complete.

     *You can select **Refresh** to track the progress of the indexing operation.
 It may take a minute or so to complete.*